mikejsavage/ggformat/README.md

 to make it more convenient to use.
 You can see an example in string_examples.cc.

 ggformat uses sprintf under the hood.
-Compile times are slightly worse than sprintf and quite a bit better than tinyformat.
-Runtime performance is not important, but ggformat should not be much slower than sprintf.
+It compiles slightly slower than sprintf and quite a bit faster than tinyformat.
+Runtime performance is not important, but ggformat shouldn't be much slower than sprintf.

 `ggformat` does not allocate memory. `ggprint_to_file` and `ggprint` will allocate for strings larger than 4k.
-Currently they call `malloc` and `free` but that's very easy to change if you'd rather use your own allocators.
+Currently they call malloc/free but that's very easy to change if you'd rather use your own allocators.

 ggformat is somewhat strict about validating format strings and aborts when it does find an error.
-You should not be passing user defined strings as format strings, and I believe it's more helpful to fail hard on programmer typos.
+You should not pass user defined strings as format strings, and I believe it's more helpful to fail hard on programmer typos.
 If you don't like that then it's easy enough to change.

 In general ggformat is short enough that you can easily modify it to fit